ChanlChanl

 // Output: "MIXED"

-The key principle: zero-shot works when you make the task unambiguous.
-Specify the output format.
-Constrain the response space.
-Don't leave room for interpretation.
+Zero-shot works when you make the task unambiguous.
+Specify the output format, constrain the response space, don't leave room for interpretation.

 typescript